Together, we can ensure that the Spring 2021 semester is safe and successful.

 - All students will be required to do a 7-day precautionary quarantine and then be tested for COVID-19 upon arrival to campus.This will be required of both on-campus residential students and off-campus students living locally.

 - Wear a face covering at all times in public spaces, unless you are alone or in your personal residence hall room.

 - Stay in your own space.
 People who you do not live with should never enter your room or apartment: not to hang out, not to study, not to party.

 - Complete daily screenings for COVID-19 symptoms and seek medical attention if you have any.

-- If you are sick or come in contact with someone who has COVID-19, complete a quarantine/isolation period for 10 to 14 days.
+- If you are sick or come in contact with someone who has COVID-19, complete the required quarantine/isolation period as directed by Public Health.

 Protect yourself and each other.

-Remember not to attend any unsafe social gatherings, always wear your mask in public spaces, frequently wash your hands, disinfect shared surfaces, and respect social distancing spacing.
-Anyone with concerns can report possible violations of the BEAR COVID-19 Pledge by emailing firstname.lastname@example.org (and/or email@example.com, if you are unsure which campus a student is affiliated with).
+If you have any concerns about possible violations of the BEAR COVID-19 Pledge, you may email firstname.lastname@example.org (and/or email@example.com, if you are unsure which campus a student is affiliated with).